 Is Endometriosis Genetic

-Endometriosis is a complicated condition, and it is caused by the abnormal development of tissue outside the uterus that looks like uterine lining (endometrial tissue).
+Endometriosis is a complicated condition.
+It is caused by the abnormal development of tissue outside the uterus that looks like uterine lining (endometrial tissue).
 An individual's chance of developing it can be influenced by various variables other than genes.

 Endometriosis may be genetic.
 Although researchers are still trying to figure out the faulty gene, genetics is unlikely to be the single or most important risk factor.
 According to a 2019 study, there are over 24 potential causes apart from the gene.